 The purpose of our test and trial is to assess a new approach of using detailed Habitat Opportunity Mapping (HOM) to develop whole farm plans that can contribute towards creating a Nature Recovery Network (NRN) in the project area: Upper Nene Valley Catchment.

-We will examine how this approach could be utilised by ELMS to deliver a NRN.
-Our HOM has been developed at a field-by-field scale and opportunities have been mapped to;
+We will examine how this approach could be utilised by ELMS to deliver a Nature Recovery Network.
+Our Habitat Opportunity Mapping has been developed at a field-by-field scale and opportunities have been mapped to;

 - enhance biodiversity for three different broad habitat types (broadleaved and mixed woodland, semi-natural grassland, and wet grassland and wetland),